International Agreement of Indexing Societies

 Schedule C: Procedures Relating to The Indexer

-- Each Society and Associate group or network will make The Indexer available to its members according to its own rules and procedures.
+- Each Society and Associate group or network may make The Indexer available to its members, as a benefit of membership, according to its own rules and procedures.

-- The Indexer subscription rate for members of the Societies and Associate groups or networks will be fixed by the [British] Society of Indexers and will be at a lower rate than the general subscription rate.
-Societies and Associate groups or networks will be notified of price changes as far in advance as possible.
+- The Indexer subscription rate for members of the Societies and Associate groups or networks will be fixed by the [British] Society of Indexers and will be at a lower rate than the non-member subscription rate.
+Societies and Associate groups or networks, and individual subscribers, will be notified of price changes as far in advance as possible.

 Schedule D: Procedures Relating to Reciprocal Rights